 Students in this major are exempt from the College of Science and Health core requirements.

-All students must complete the general education, college core, major/minor, and university degree requirements in order to qualify for a degree.
+All students must complete the general education, college core (waived for computer engineering majors), major/minor, and university degree requirements in order to qualify for a degree.
 The easiest way to track all of these requirements is to refer to the Advisement Report (AR) found in the Student Information System (WINGS) Student Center.
 All enrolled students have access to the AR.

 Baccalaureate degree requirements